By Lee Ann Obringer

 - Request for injunction to make sure health insurance isn’t canceled

 - Request for injunction to make sure neither party can access a joint investment/brokerage account until the further order of the court

-- Request for award of attorney’s fees, meaning one spouse pays the other’s fees
+- Request for the award of attorney’s fees, meaning one spouse pays the other’s fees.

 - Request for spousal support or alimony